 Dr Tingsong Jiang has 30 years consulting experience advising public and private sector clients on economic policy and reform issues in international trade, agriculture, environment and resources, housing, science and technology, and regional development in Australia and China.

-Dr Tingsong Jiang joined the CIE in 2002 as a Senior Economist.
-Tingsong has a PhD in Economics from the Australian National University, which he completed in 2001.
-Before joining the CIE, he was a postdoctoral fellow at ANU’s Asia-Pacific School of Economics and Management.
+Tingsong joined the CIE in 2002 as a Senior Economist.
+He has a PhD in Economics from the Australian National University (ANU).
+Before joining the CIE, he was a postdoctoral fellow at ANU’s then Asia-Pacific School of Economics and Management.
 Tingsong had worked at China’s National Environmental Protection Agency’s Nanjing Institute of Environmental Studies for more than eight years.